 Above: Kindness Rocks painted by students at Don Bosco

 In the near future, Don Bosco parent coordinators hope to work with WPU PIRS Robin O'Brien and Triada Samaras to take the students outdoors on a walk to find rocks and discover the Paterson landscape with their parents.
 In addition all Don Bosco students can freely communicate with Kindness Rocks participants worldwide via technology making this a truly global arts integration project.
+In another interesting project, WPU PIRS Robin O'Brien and Triada Samaras are working together with teachers and students to integrate social studies with art using National History Day as a point of departure.
+The annual National History Day Contest engages students with historical research and skills development.

 "The intentional selection of the theme for NHD is to provide an opportunity for students to push past the antiquated view of history as mere facts and dates and drill down into historical content to develop perspective and understanding."
 LINK